smichr/sympy-plot-backends/doc/source/install.rst

 After installation, it is best to verify that the freshly-installed SymPy Plotting Backends work.
 To do this, start up Python and import the necessary functionalities, as shown below.
-To improve typing experience, the acutal name of the module has been set to `spb`::
+To improve typing experience, the actual name of the module has been set to `spb`::

     $ python